cpeditor/cpeditor.github.io/content/docs/preferences/extensions/_index.ru.md

 #### Style

 The YAPF Format style.
 The content here is the same as the content of a `.style.yapf` file.
-You can check all possible configuration by running `yapf --style-help`, read the [documentation](https://github.com/google/yapf#formatting-style) or search for other materials to learn how to write the styles.
+You can check all possible configurations by running `yapf --style-help`, read the [documentation](https://github.com/google/yapf#formatting-style) or search for other materials to learn how to write the styles.

 ## Language Server